Opposition: The Expansion of Gambling

 SB 420, introduced by Sen. Chuck Hufstetler, allows an exemption to the 3-Tier system on the sale of alcohol.
 Georgia Baptists categorically opposes any loosening of restrictions on the sale of alcoholic beverages.
 The 3-Tier system since prohibition has maintained standards of public health and safety in the sale of alcohol.

-Status: A second hearing was held with no vote taken.
-A third hearing was held and the bill was tabled.
+Status: A second hearing was held two weeks ago with no vote taken.
+A hearing was held and the bill was tabled.

 Support: Ban on Animal Fighting